-CoE country-specific programmes in the Republic of Moldova are implemented alongside a number of regional joint programmes with the EU in the framework of the Partnership for Good Governance (PGG).
-The EAP Facility actions are geared towards enhancing judicial reform, supporting free and fair elections, combatting corruption as well as cybercrime.
+Council of Europe country-specific programmes in the Republic of Moldova are implemented alongside a number of regional joint programmes with the European Union in the framework of the European Union/Council of Europe Partnership for Good Governance II (PGG II).
+PGG II actions are geared towards enhancing judicial reform, countering discrimination and combatting corruption.

-The Action Plan consists of a total of 23 country-specific and regional/multilateral programmes with an overall financial volume slightly higher than 18 million Euros.
+The Action Plan consists of a total of 18 country-specific and regional/multilateral areas of intervention with an overall financial volume of almost 14 million Euros.

 Through the actions implemented in 2020, the Council of Europe Action Plan for the Republic of Moldova 2017-2020 contributed to the UN 2030 Agenda for Sustainable Development by supporting the United Nations Sustainable Development Goals (SDGs), notably SDG 1 (target 3), SDG 4 (target 7), SDG 5 (targets 1, 2 and c), SDG 10 (targets 2 and 4), SDG 11 (targets 3 and 7) and SDG 16 (targets 1, 2, 3, 6 and 7).